isomerpages/aic-mentalhealth/real-stories/stories/_posts/2024-09-13-post-I didn’t have the words for it, but I was going through a depressive episode —  Amos.md

 and sharing what I'm experiencing, how I'm feeling.
 Putting words to emotions and not being afraid to be vulnerable,” he recalled.
 <br>
-<br>Today, Amos supports others from the opposite side of the therapy room,
-as he studies and trains to be a clinical psychologist.
-His lived experience motivates and drives him to wake up every morning, to do the best for his clients.
-However, his own journey with his mental health is not yet over.
+<br>Today, Amos' journey with his mental health is still ongoing.
+He has good
-He still has good days and bad days, but he has learned to manage them with self-care routines and practices he finds helpful.
+days and bad days, but he has learnt to manage them with self-care routines and practices he finds helpful.
 <br>
 <br>Despite the setbacks, Amos came a long way.
 He shares his story of seeking
 mental health support, in the hopes that others will embrace their own